 Peter’s work for Merlin began by creating and managing its R&D innovation team.
 He recruited a mix of creative outsiders, specialist designers, and senior Merlin executives to develop ideas for the future of Merlin’s ever-changing entertainment and leisure offer.

-Amongst other projects he has been developing concepts for new rollercoasters and water rides for the theme parks, and working on future brand development.
+Amongst other projects he helped develop concepts for new rollercoasters and water rides for the theme parks, and worked on future brand development.

 With new technology and exciting changes in the entertainment business, what could the resort theme park of the future be like?